Songs of Love and Hate: Cover versions

 Judy Collins recorded "Dress Rehearsal Rag" in 1966 on the album In My Life, years before it would appear on Songs of Love and Hate.
 The Art of Time Ensemble featuring Sarah Slean recorded "Dress Rehearsal Rag" for their 2009 album Black Flowers.
 Nick Cave & the Bad Seeds recorded a version of "Avalanche" for their 1984 album From Her to Eternity, as did Ghost for the deluxe edition of their 2018 album Prequelle, and Aimee Mann for the soundtrack of the documentary miniseries I’ll Be Gone in the Dark.
 "Famous Blue Raincoat" has been covered numerous times, notably by Jennifer Warnes, who once toured as a back-up singer for Cohen, on her 1987 tribute album to him, Famous Blue Raincoat.
 It has also been covered by Tori Amos on the Leonard Cohen tribute album Tower of Song.
 Warnes also covered "Joan of Arc" on Famous Blue Raincoat as a duet with Cohen.
 Allison Crowe recorded "Joan of Arc" for release on her 2004 album Secrets and this version also appears on the Mojo 2008 tribute compilation CD Cohen Covered.
 Anna Calvi has also covered "Joan of Arc" live and in the studio, available as a B-side to her single "Desire".
+Diamonds in the Mine was covered by the British, post-punk, band, Artery on the album “The Second Coming” (1984).